-It’s a common question, but for us avid lawn phixers, it may not be as cut and dry.
+It’s a common question, but for us avid lawn care fanatics, it may not be as cut and dry.
 There’s a lot of outstanding questions that we should answer first before we start applying fertilizer to our lawns this spring.

-Springtime is when your grass is actively growing, so you’ll want to make sure you account for this in your annual fertilizer schedule.
-Feeding your lawn in the spring will help developer stronger, deeper roots and promote a green and healthy lawn.
-Providing enough food for your turf is key to help it get through the hot and stressful summer months.
+Springtime (especially late spring) is when your grass is actively growing, so you’ll want to make sure you account for this in your annual lawn fertilizer schedule.
+Feeding your lawn in the spring will help develop stronger, deeper roots and promote a healthy green lawn.
+Providing enough food for your turf is key to helping it get through the hot and stressful summer months.

 4 Step Spring Lawn Fertilizer Timing

 Step 1: If you are planning a simple 4 Step plan, be it from Jonathan Green or Scott’s, your first application of spring fertilizer will also contain a crabgrass pre-emergent.
 This means you need to get this applied before your soil temps hit 55 degrees.
-So target early spring (early April in New England).
+Know when to apply crabgrass preventer and target early spring (early April in New England).

 Early Spring Fertilization